 Health assessment of Toys

-Every day countless teething rings, puppets, toy cars, puzzle pieces and balls go through the hands and mouths of children.
-BfR assesses the risks of toys and their ingredients to afford children better protection.
+Every day, a myriad of teething rings, dolls, toy cars, puzzle pieces and balls pass through children’s hands and mouths.
+The BfR assesses the risks posed by ingredients to better protect children’s health.

 - Polycyclic aromatic hydrocarbons (PAHs)

 The BfR provides scientific advice to the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) on developing standards for the EU Toy Safety Directive.
 As a result, it supports the establishment of health-based limits for substances in toys at EU level.

 General legal requirements for toys in Germany are defined in the German Food, Feed and Consumer Goods Code (LFGB) and in the Act on making products available on the market (Product Safety Act – ProdSG).
 Specific requirements are contained in the Second Equipment and Product Safety Act Ordinance (Ordinance on the Safety of Toys – 2nd ProdSV), which converts the EU Toys Directive 2009/48/EC into national law; this directive also contains specific requirements, for example, regarding chemical properties, in addition to general safety requirements

 - Ordinance on the Safety of Toys - 2nd ProdSV

 - Food, Feed and Consumer Goods Code (LFGB)

 The requirements in the EU Toy Safety Directive are substantiated in European standards (EN 71 standards series), which in some instances contain further requirements for the chemical composition of certain toys.
 Furthermore, the standards also describe analytical methods that can be used to check the limits.